 People exhibiting extreme PCP effects may be a danger to themselves and others.

-It may be harder to identify a user on a lower dose of PCP or someone who is more familiar with the drug and able to disguise some of its effects.
+It may be harder to identify a user on a lower dose of PCP or someone more familiar with the drug and able to disguise some of its effects.
 Signs may include:

 If a person is using PCP regularly, they may show signs of long-term PCP use even when they are not under the influence of the drug.
 These may include: